Matt-st/number-conversion-api/README.md

 1. docker build -t number-conversion-api .
 2. docker run -p 8080:8080 number-conversion-api

-We can also run with our grafana and prometheus installation by running
+We can also run with our Grafana and Prometheus installation by running

 1. mvn clean package
 2. mvn dockerfile:build
 3. docker-compose up

 Note:
-1. To log into a new local grafana instance user:admin and pass: admin
+1. To log into a new local Grafana instance user: admin and pass: admin
-2. Also we will need to configure the metrics in grafana to produce our dashboards.
+2. Also we will need to configure the metrics in Grafana to produce our dashboards.
 Or in step 3 we can load the json file to generate a dashboard.
-3. Please find this json dashboard and load it once you have grafana running: `metrics-dashboard/grafana-dashboards/duration-of-each-conversion.json`
+3. Please find this json dashboard and load it once you have Grafana running: `metrics-dashboard/grafana-dashboards/duration-of-each-conversion.json`
 ## Swagger - api documentation
 Swagger documentation available at `http://localhost:8080/swagger-ui.html#`